 2014 European Championship

-The 2014 European Championship will be held from September 12 to September 21, 2014 in the Czech Republic and Germany.
+The 2014 European Championship was held from September 12 to September 21, 2014 in the Czech Republic and Germany.
 The top ten teams from the 2012 European Championship automatically qualified - Netherlands, Italy, Germany, France, Sweden, Greece, Czech Republic, Belgium, Spain and Croatia.
 In the 2013 B-Level European Championship, Russia and United Kingdom won the last two spots, meaning no change in the field for the first time since 1979-1981.
 It also marks the first European Championship to be hosted by multiple countries.